MeekcoAsia/shopify-reusable-workflows/README.md

 # Shopify Reusable Workflows

 Centralized GitHub Actions workflows for Shopify stores.
-Set up CI/CD in any new store repo with one command.
+Set up CI/CD in any new store repo with two commands.

 ## Setup New Store Repo (3 Steps)